DavoDC/CITS3003_Template/README.md

 Add 'Mac changes' comments by comparing code to MAC VERSIONS Code

 Fix makefile, test on Linux
-Get a Mac user to test it out
+On Linux = Add example folder structure to this README by using output of TREE on actual CITS3003 folder Get a Mac user to test it out